-As home to the Dan River Year AmeriCorps program, The Institute for Advanced Learning and Research (IALR) serves as a regional catalyst for economic transformation.
+As home to the Dan River Year AmeriCorps program, the Institute for Advanced Learning and Research (IALR) acts as a regional catalyst for economic transformation.
 AmeriCorps members at IALR currently serve as STEM and literacy tutors and developers.
-They primarily serve upper elementary through middle school students in schools and at out-of-school partner sites.
+They primarily assist upper elementary through middle school students in schools and at out-of-school partner sites.
 By tutoring and mentoring young students, AmeriCorps members at IALR help make sure all students are equipped to reach their goals.

-The Dan River Region, has lower high-school graduation rates as compared the state (Danville 73.3%, Pittsylvania County 90.4%, Virginia 91.9%).
-Members tutoring and mentoring students in 1:1 and small group sessions help improve absenteeism as well as increases testing scores.
-Having tutors also serve as mentors develops students’ social-emotional skills for positive development as well.
+The Dan River Region exhibits lower high-school graduation rates as compared to the state (Danville 73.3%, Pittsylvania County 90.4%, Virginia 91.9%).
+Members tutoring and mentoring students in one-to-one and small group sessions help reduce absenteeism and improve testing scores.
+Tutors also serve as mentors to help advance students’ social-emotional skills for positive development.

 Members utilize the Devereux Student Strengths Assessment (DESSA) to document and evaluate the impact of their mentoring efforts on students’ social-emotional learning (SEL) development.
 During the past service year, data collected through DESSA demonstrated significant progress in students’ SEL development.
 Members successfully contributed to measurable improvements in the SEL scores of 118 students, reflecting the effectiveness of their mentoring efforts in fostering critical life skills.
 These results highlight the meaningful role of mentoring in supporting students’ emotional resilience, decision-making abilities, and interpersonal relationships, ultimately contributing to their overall well-being and academic success.